ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/Humana.md

   thisID = subset(full_data,id==i)
 ```
 * **some of the new variables we created**
-1. new day 0 date
+a. new day 0 date
 <br> reason to create this variable:
 <br> each patient may have multiple day 0, which represent the begining of a new 6 months period.
 If a patient did not take any pill for past 90 days, and the next day that he/she starts taking pill is the new day 0.
 We need identify all qualified day 0 for each patient in order to count have many days this patient has been taking pills within a 6 months period.
 <br>Code: